Get insider access

 : none

 The Hisense 75U8N is a mid-range TV released in 2024 and replaces the 75-inch Hisense U8/U8K from 2023.
 What makes this size option unique is that it uses an ADS Pro panel instead of the VA panel found in all other sizes of the TV, which is something Hisense has done with the 75-inch models in their entire ULED lineup.
 Since it uses a different panel, it's the odd man out in the U8N lineup, but it still has the exact same features.
 You still get local dimming, Dolby Vision, ATSC 3.0, Wi-Fi 6E, HDMI 2.1 bandwidth on two ports for up to 4k @ 144Hz gaming, and VRR support.
 Like the other sizes, it uses the popular Google TV interface, which is loaded with apps and has smart features like voice control.
 It comes equipped with the same built-in 50W 2.1.2 channel speaker system as the other sizes.
 The U8N is available in five different sizes: 55-inch, 65-inch, 75-inch, 85-inch, and a massive 100-inch model.
-This review is only valid for the 75-inch model, but you can find our review of the other sizes here.
+This review is only valid for the 75-inch model, but we also reviewed the sizes with a VA panel.

 Our Verdict